Why are My Child’s Teeth Yellow?

 At Marconi Dental Group, we’re happy to assess your child’s tooth formation to determine if everything is healthy, appropriately colored, and review whitening options that are available.
 It may be something that’s simple enough for an over the counter whitening strip to correct!

-Schedule your son or daughter’s next check-up with our Sacramento dentist, so that we can help.
+Schedule your son or daughter’s next check-up with our Carmichael dentist, so that we can help.